DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation

-\paragraph{Bottleneck Analysis.} Detailed characterization data suggests the reasons contributing to slow execution of embodied AI robots are mainly twofold.
+\paragraph{Bottleneck Analysis.} Detailed characterization data suggests that the reasons for the slow execution of embodied AI robots are mainly twofold.
 First, the frame-by-frame sequential execution pipeline forces every action of the robot to undergo three stages: LLM inference, robot control and communication, and the latencies accumulate.
 Second, LLM inference, even with high-end GPU acceleration, is still extremely slow.

-The above reasons motivate this work.
+The motivation for dedicated accelerators for control is clear.
+One of the key contributions of this work is reducing LLM inference frequency.
+However, our characterization shows that even if LLM inference latency were reduced to zero, the control frequency would still only reach 22.1 Hz, falling short of the real-time requirement (at least 30 Hz, 100 Hz preferable), while higher control rate allows the robot to better follow the predicted trajectory, increasing the safety of the control.
+Furthermore, control operations account for 39.7\% of the total latency, with the rest latency spent on communication.
+The above reasons motivate the accelerator design.
+Note that we use the Intel i7-6770HQ CPU only because it is the onboard processor of our robot.
+We also tried to process the control algorithm with an Intel Core i7-13700 CPU and the corresponding frequency still can not meet real-time requirements.

-From the perspective of a robotic system designer, the planning and decision making module does not need to match the high frequency of the control module.
+From the perspective of a robotic system designer, the planning module does not need to match the high frequency of the control module.